Columbus Day: What's open and closed on Monday?

-Columbus Day, which falls on the second Monday of October, is one of ten federal holidays recognized by the U.S. government.
+Columbus Day, which falls on the second Monday of October, is one of 10 federal holidays recognized by the U.S. government.

 This year, it falls on October 8.
 The day commemorates the arrival of Christopher Columbus to North America in October 1492.
 Many also see it as a time to celebrate Italian heritage.